awslabs/unicornflix/documentation/Backend.md

 1. First, we need to change directories to the root folder of our project.
     * `cd UnicornFlix`
-1. Run amplify init.
+1. Next we are going to begin development of our Amplify project by using the initialization command.
 This command creates new AWS backend resources (in this case a single S3 bucket to host your CloudFormation templates) and pulls the AWS service configurations into the app!
     * `amplify init`
 1. Follow the prompts shown below.
     * **PLEASE DOUBLE CHECK THE PROFILE YOU ARE USING.**